 If you or your group finds these quotas don't accommodate your needs, contact us at firstname.lastname@example.org.

 You can also mount Storage@Yale, which is a service offered by Yale ITS to University members.
-Note that Storage@Yale mounted on a cluster will not be available to be mounted elsewhere.
+Note that S@Y mounted on a cluster will not be available to be mounted elsewhere.
+To request S@Y mounted on the clusters, fill out our S@Y Request Form.